 Follow a tried and true effective learning progression from the basics of traveling over rock and snow in the mountain environment to being able to manage ropes, belays, and climbing protection while on a ‘self-guided climb’.
-Taught by our experienced guide staff, this 3-Day skills intensive course is designed to maximize hands-on-learning in a real mountain alpine climbing environment.
-Ratios will be kept very low so staff to student contact time is maximized.
+Taught by our experienced guide staff, this skills intensive course is designed to maximize hands-on-learning in a real mountain alpine climbing environment.

 Utilize our local rock-climbing crag, Taylor Canyon for the morning Focus on placing and using both natural, passive, and active rock climbing protection, building anchors, basic rope work, and rappelling techniques.
 Ascend a 5.4-5.8 level multi-pitch climb to put all the skills to use and practice.
 We will spend the afternoon climbing snow on one of the areas local 12-13,000 foot peaks and practicing the techniques of self-arrest, proper crampon and ice-axe use, snow anchors, rope work and belayed snow climbing.